Mary Ann Turcke: Other activities

 Turcke chairs the boards of Bell Technical Solutions and Expertech Corporation.
 In 2012, she was named to the board of Maple Leaf Sports & Entertainment.
-She is also a member of the advisory boards of the Queen's School of Business, the capital campaign for the Queen's Faculty of Engineering and Applied Science, and Sheena's Place, an organization for people with eating disorders.
+She is also a member of the advisory boards of the Smith School of Business, the capital campaign for the Queen's Faculty of Engineering and Applied Science(Smith Engineering) since 2019, and Sheena's Place, an organization for people with eating disorders.
+In 2016, Turcke joined the board of SickKids.
 She previously served on the boards of the Professional Engineers of Ontario (1993 to 1995), the Kingston Yacht Club (1996), CIBC Run for the Cure (2002), and the Tarragon Theatre (2006 to 2008).

 Honors

 Turcke was named to the Women's Executive Network's list of Canada's Most Powerful Women: Top 100 in 2009, 2010, 2012, and 2013.
 In 2013, she was inducted into the WXN Hall of Fame.

 In February 2015 Turcke was named Woman of the Year by Women in Communications and Technology.
 Also in 2015, she was named one of the Top 25 Women of Influence by the Women of Influence organization.